-Among the accessories available is a sturdy metal case you’ll surely want to transport binoculars of such quality and expense around in, but for the well-heeled amateur astronomer, these are surely the ultimate viewing experience.
-Except, of course, for their bigger brothers, the EX 10x50 IF, which retail for $300 more.
+In terms of accessories, you do get a well built metal case for your money, which you'll want to help transport the high-quality binoculars you've invested in.
+These really do give you the ultimate viewing experience, except, of course, for their bigger brothers, the EX 10x50 IF, which retail for $300 more.

 Nikon Aculon A211 binoculars

 Our favorites: Nikon Aculon A211 10x50 (opens in new tab)